 Yet there is where the similarities end.

 The firm’s portfolio includes a wide mix of assets, from equities and bonds to exchange-traded funds (ETF) and real estate.
-This is a departure from many robo-advisories, which often build their portfolios exclusively from ETFs.
-Investors with more than $100,000 on account can also choose to invest in the Wealthfront Risk Parity Fund, a fund which offers a higher rate of return for an additional 0.25% annual fee.
+This is a departure from many robo-advisors, which often build their portfolios exclusively from ETFs.
+Investors with more than $100,000 in the account can also choose to invest in the Wealthfront Risk Parity Fund, a fund that offers a higher rate of return for an additional 0.25% annual fee.

 However, while Wealthfront’s system invests your money according to financial preferences and planning, it does not allow you to actually make any investments yourself.
 Users cannot directly trade any stocks or funds, nor make any direct trades at all.
 To do that you would need to sign up for Vanguard.